 Clegg joined the opinion pages in 2014 after a 30-year career as a senior editor in the newsroom and a three-year stint in science communications at the Broad Institute of MIT and Harvard.
 Reporting to Publisher John Henry, she led the 14-person Editorial Board in determining The Globe’s editorial positions.
-She also oversees the Op-Ed pages and the Sunday Ideas section.
+She also oversaw the Op-Ed pages and the Sunday Ideas section.

-During her tenure as Editorial Page Editor, writers on her staff have won the Pulitzer Prize for Editorial Writing and the Pulitzer Prize for Commentary.
+During her tenure as Editorial Page Editor, writers on her staff won the Pulitzer Prize for Editorial Writing and the Pulitzer Prize for Commentary.